 It is fast-growing, herbaceous when young, with age becoming woody and forms either a shrub or tree depending on the variety.
 Some trees reach heights of up to 12 m (40 ft), though between 3 and 5 m (10 and 16 ft) is more common.
 In tree form, the trunk is slender with smooth grey-white or light-brown bark and supports a rounded crown with a moderate number of large leaves.

-The leaves are star-shaped with seven to nine serrate, pointed lobes and are 30 to 60 cm (1 to 2 ft) across.
-They emerge bronze, gradually become green with age, or wine-red in some varieties, and attach to the branches with a long hollow leaf stalk.
+Leaves large, from 30 to 60 cm (1 to 2 ft) wide and star-shaped with seven to nine serrate, pointed lobes.
+These emerge bronze, gradually become green with age, or wine-red in some varieties, and attach to the branches with a long hollow leaf stalk.

-The flowers are small, greenish and borne on conical flower spikes 15 to 60 cm (0.5 to 2 ft) long, with male flowers below and female above.
-They bloom on and off throughout the year but are at their fullest from spring to summer and are followed by burr-like seed capsules, blue-green or red turning brown when mature with three, brown or black mottled seed inside.
-When fully mature, the seed capsules burst open scattering the seed.
+Flowers unisexual, small, greenish and borne on conical flower spikes 15 to 60 cm (0.5 to 2 ft) long, the male flowers situated below the females.
+These bloom on and off throughout the year but are at their fullest from spring to summer and are followed by burr-like seed capsules, blue-green or red when young, turning brown when mature with three brown or black mottled seed inside.
+When fully mature, the seed capsule bursts open scattering the seed.